 What skills do law firms look for when recruiting graduates for trainee solicitor jobs?

-Read the TARGETjobs employer hubs and you’ll notice that some law firms have specific competencies that they are looking for in their future trainees, such as creativity, enthusiasm and determination.
-But some skills are required by all commercial law firms, such as teamworking and commercial awareness.
-The key is use your research skills to find out about the law firm well, and know what graduate recruiters are looking for in aspiring lawyers and future partners.
+Read the TARGETjobs employer hubs and you’ll notice that some law firms have specific competencies that they are looking for in their future trainee solicitors, such as creativity, enthusiasm and determination.
+But some skills are required by all commercial law firms, such as teamworking skills, communication skills and commercial awareness.
+The key is use your research skills to find out about the law firm, and find out what skills are needed to be a lawyer and future partner at that firm.

-The key skills and attributes graduate recruiters look for in future lawyers
+The important skills and abilities graduate recruiters look for in future lawyers